-Summary of changes made to the EHS web site relative to available educational materials (during the prior year).
-Number of persons completing an EHS training module that contains a storm water awareness message (during the prior year). new Health Center/College of Nursing), November 8, 2018.
-In addition, an article on the underground detection system at the Health Center/College of Nursing was submitted for publication consideration to Nebraska Today and Next@Nebraska on November 28, 2018.
-A link to the "City of Lincoln Alternative Stormwater Best Management Practices Guidelines" was added to the EHS web site.
-During calendar year 2018, two thousand six hundred ten (2610) people completed EHS Injury and Illness Prevention training.
-This training module contains stormwater awareness information.
-Additional stormwater related training is described in MCM 6.
-N/A CM 2 Outreach and Involvement BMP 2.01 Outreach and Involvement (Part IV.B.1.a.2) 2.
+Stormwater related training is described in MCM 3 and MCM 6.
+Evaluation: Environmental Indicators of Effectiveness N/A Requirement: MCN 1 2 Outreach and Involvement Reference BMP 2.01 Outreach and Involvement (Part IV.B.1.a.2) 2.
 The permittee must provide a stormwater public involvement program that involves the public in the planning and implementation of programs and activities related to the development and implementation of the SWMP.
 At a minimum, the permittee must: a) Provide public notice of opportunities to review and comment on all new rules, ordinances, regulations and SWMP revisions drafted by the MS4; b) Create opportunities for citizens to participate in the implementation of storm water controls; and c) Ensure the public can easily find information about the permittee's SWMP.
-EHS: Environmental Specialist EHS will maintain the on-line Stormwater Pollution Reporter tool.
+Responsible EHS: Environmental Specialist Strategy EHS will maintain the on-line Stormwater Pollution Reporter tool.
 EHS will solicit feedback on UNL's SWMP and proposed revisions by: Adding language to the EHS web site asking for comments and suggestions from the campus community.
-3. Summary of changes made to the EHS web site relative to available educational materials (during the prior year).
-4. Number of persons completing an EHS training module that contains a storm water awareness message (during the prior year).
-N/A N/A N/A Itreach and Involvement BMP 2.01 Outreach and Involvement (Part IV.B.1.a.2) 2.
-The permittee must provide a stormwater p public in the planning and implementation of the SW Provide public notice of opportunities to revordinances, regulations and SWMP revisions for citizens to participate in the implementa the public can easily find information about EHS: Environmental Specialist 1.
-EHS will maintain the on-line Stormwater Pc 2.
-EHS will solicit feedback on UNL's SWMP an a.
-Adding language to the EHS web site aski cramus community

-Soliciting comments and suggestions with announcements published in the EHS listserv. c.
+Soliciting comments and suggestions with announcements published in the EHS listserv.
 Soliciting comments and suggestions at meetings of the Chancellor's University Safety Committee, which has broad faculty and staff representation.
 Soliciting comments and suggestions by sending written notice to or attending a meeting of ASUN (Student Government) EHS will announce publication of its annual report and solicit feedback using the same mechanisms described above.
 Measurable Goals Year 1: UNL's SMS4 permit and SWMP will be published on the EHS web site.
 Within one month of posting to the EHS web site, EHS will solicit feedback using the mechanisms described above.
-All Years: 1.
+All Years:

 EHS will solicit comment from the campus community of proposed significant changes to UNL's SWMP as described above.
 EHS will provide at least one month for receiving comments on proposed changes.
 All comments and EHS responses will be published to the EHS web site for a minimum of one month prior to finalizing any changes.
-2. EHS will announce publication of its annual storm water report and solicit comment from the campus community as described above.
+EHS will announce publication of its annual storm water report and solicit comment from the campus community as described above.
 EHS will respond to all comments in writing and maintain records of comments and responses for the duration of the permit term.
 These records will be made available to the campus community upon request.
 UNL's most current SMS4 permit and SWMP will be available on the EHS web site for public viewing throughout the permit term.
-Report Summary of public notices, including date, content, and mechanisms of distribution.1.
-UNL's SWMP was posted to the EHS web page in December 2017.
-NDEQ's General permit and fact sheet were published upon notice of acceptance of UNL's SWMP in June 2018 Solicitations for review and comment on UNL's SWMP were made as follows: Notice was published on the EHS web site in December 2017; an email was sent to ASUN Student Government on January 8, 2018; notice was given at the January 16, 2018 meeting of the Chancellor's University Safety Committee; articles were published in the EHS listserv on December 19, 2017 and April 4, 2018.
-Solicitation for review and comment on UNL's SW Evaluation: Environmental Indicators of Effectiveness N/A
+Report Summary of public notices, including date, content, and mechanisms of distribution.
+Documentation of all comments and responses will be available upon request.
+In 2020, no significant changes were made to the SWMP.
+A link to submit comments on UNL's SWMP has been maintained throughout the year on the EHS website.
+To date no public comments have been received.
+Solicitations for review and comment on UNL's 2019 Annual Report and Stormwater Management plan were made in 2020 as follows: An email notification for comment was sent to ASUN Student Government on March 30th 2020; notice for comment was published in the EHS Listserv on April 1st, 2020 for the campus community.
+No comments or responses received in 2020.
+UNL's SWMP was revised with minor changes and posted on the EHS website March 27th, 2020.
+NDEE's General permit and fact sheet were published upon notice of acceptance of UNL's SWMP in 2018 and have remained unchanged through 2020.
+Evaluation: Environmental Indicators of Effectiveness N/A